 - Is renewable for a second year based upon the student's satisfactory academic performance, evaluation by faculty, progress towards the doctoral degree, and participation in events and activities sponsored by OHI.

 At the end of their second year, exceptional Fellows may apply for a second award for a total of four years.

 Complete application packets, including a letter of recommendation (to be submitted by the recommender) at: https://hispanicoffice.gatech.edu/letter-recommendation, must be received by OHI by midnight on March 18, 2020.
 For more information on applying to graduate school at Georgia Tech, visit the Graduate Studies website at www.gradadmiss.gatech.edu.

 Fellows' Involvement and Participation

-- Welcome reception for The Goizueta Foundation Fellowship recipients
+- Welcome reception or end-of-year social event for The Goizueta Foundation Fellowship recipients

 - Projects (e.g., leadership conferences and community service)

 - Other events and activities sponsored by OHI